miniOrange Logo

 • Content-Based

-Each time a user tries to Sign in to the Store, the request is evaluated and assigned a risk score.
-Depending on the risk score, the user may be required to provide additional authentication factors to prove the identity.
-For example, if a user tries to access Store via multiple devices, they may be asked to sign out from other devices.
-If the user tries to log in from a geographical location other than their office, they may have to verify their identity by answering a security question.
+For example, if a user tries to access the Store via multiple devices, they may be asked to sign out from other devices.
+Likewise, if the user tries to log in from a geographical location other than their office, they may have to verify their identity by answering a security question.
+By integrating adaptive authentication with Shopify user session management and employee session management, store owners can ensure security without compromising user convenience.

 Session Management and Adaptive Authentication Use Cases

-Terminate user session and restrict Customer to one login at a time
+Terminate user session and prevent multiple logins from same user at a time

 Assume the customer is already logged in from one device.
 When some other user tries to log in using the same credentials from another device then you would like to do one of the following:

-• Either the App will prompt to log out from the first device and the app will not allow login from the second device until the user successfully logs out from the first device.
+• Prompt the user to log out from the first device and block login from the second device until the user successfully logs out from the first device.

-• The app will terminate the session on the first device without indicating anything to the user and will log the user in from the second device by creating a new session
+• Terminate the session on the first device without alerting the user and log the user in from the second device by creating a new session.

-In practice it will look like this: When ‘Device A’ login to the store, a session is established, and if ‘Device B’ calls the login function and log in using the same credentials as that of ‘Device A’ then this will revoke all sessions and invalidate ‘Device A’ and will log the user in from ‘Device B’ with a different session.
+In practice it will look like this: When ‘Device A’ logs in to the store, a session is established.
+If ‘Device B’ tries to log in using the same credentials, all sessions will be revoked.
+Shopify session token for ‘Device A’ will be invalidated and the user in from ‘Device B’ will be logged in with a different session.

 You are an owner of a Shopify store where you sell car accessories.

 Customers from all over the world are ordering the products from your store but you are able to ship the products only to some countries.
-You don’t want customers from other countries to access your Shopify store as you can’t deliver over there.
+Since your shipping capabilities are limited to specific countries, you want to prevent users from non-serviceable locations from accessing your store.

 location-restriction

-You can use location-based adaptive restriction, then the admin will select the list of countries from where they don’t want the end-users to login. during the login process the user’s geolocation, IP address, latitude, longitude will be checked against the list of locations selected by the administrator, and based on that the access can be granted or denied.
+Using location-based adaptive restriction, the admin can select the list of countries from where they don’t want the end-users to log in.
+During the login process, the user’s geolocation, IP address, latitude, and longitude will be checked against the list of locations selected by the administrator.
+Based on that, access to Shopify online store sessions can be granted or denied.

-App that restricts access to several devices for a single account
+Restricts access to Shopify online store session on several devices for a single account

 Suppose you own a Shopify store where you provide a streaming service that offers a wide variety of TV shows, movies, anime, documentaries, etc. to the end-users on a subscription basis.
 A user logs in to the store and purchases a plan and shares his account credentials with some of his friends so that they can access the store without purchasing any plan.
 However, you have to take action against that customer asking them not to share their login info with friends, which is a challenging customer service task.

 In this scenario, you would like to restrict the customer account to be able to log in from one device, or several devices depending upon the plan he has purchased.
-You want to discourage customers from sharing their accounts by preventing multiple people from accessing the content from the same account at the same time.
+You want to discourage customers from sharing their accounts and prevent multiple logins from same user at the same time to access the content.

 device-restriction

 The administrator can ask the end-user to add a fixed number of trusted devices from where they can access their account.
-If the end-user tries to log in to the store from the trusted/registered device then access will be provided to them but if they try to login using the unregistered device then access won’t be provided to them.
+If the end-user tries to log in to the store from the trusted/registered device then access will be provided to them.
+However, if they try to use an unregistered device to initiate an online store sessions Shopify will not grant access.

 Limit Number of Sessions / Purchases for Single Customer or household

 Consider a scenario where you own a Shopify store to sell branded products such as T-shirts, pants, caps, etc. to any user residing in any country.
 You are offering to free delivery on the first purchase.
-But the customers are ordering the product in a single household from multiple accounts so that they don’t have to pay for the delivery cost.
+However, customers from a single household may try to exploit this by creating multiple accounts on multiple devices to avoid the delivery fees.

-Suppose a customer uses 3 different accounts and 3 different sessions to order the product so that he/she doesn’t have to pay delivery costs.
+To prevent this, our app will allow you to limit the connections to the store by using IP- restriction.
 If the customer is connected to the same network then the IP address will be the same for every device on that network.
-You can use our app that will allow you to limit the connections to the store by using IP- restriction.
 The admin can restrict the user from accessing the store by adding that IP address to the list of blocked IPs.

 ip-restriction

-Any attempt to connect to your store will be blocked without being allowed to even present a username and password unless the connection was initiated from the new IP address.
-You can purchase our additional feature “Block access from VPN” to restrict the customer if they are using a VPN to disguise their IP address and login into their account.
+Any attempt to connect to your store will be blocked unless the connection was initiated from the new IP address.
+Our additional feature “Block access from VPN” will also help restrict customer access if they are using a VPN to disguise their IP address and login into their account.

 author profile picture